tembo-io/website/src/content/docs/product/cloud/hobby-tier.md

 ### Limited resources

-Hobby instances are limited to the minimium compute and storage size.
-Users may upgrade to a paid instance in order to increase storage above `10GiB`.
+Hobby instances have limited compute (0.25 CPU & 1GB RAM) and storage (10GiB).
+Users may upgrade to a paid instance in order to increase storage or compute.

 ### Idle instances are automatically paused

-In order to avoid wasting resources, idle Hobby tier instances in unpaid organizations are automatically paused.
+In order to avoid wasting resources, *idle* Hobby tier instances in unpaid organizations are automatically paused.

 A Hobby tier instance is paused under these conditions: